-Naturally, as children most of us learned to blindly believe in authority and follow orders, afraid that otherwise we would be abandoned by society.
+Naturally, as children most of us learned to blindly believe in authority and follow orders, afraid that otherwise we would be abandoned.
 Instead of rebelling against the suppression that was forced upon us, we chose to pretend that we are who society expected us to be.
 We chose to wear a persona, a mask that hides our true selves.
 We started doing our best to conform in any way possible, believing that this is the right way to live, and the more we did, the more we didn’t listen to our inner voice.
 And at some point in our lives, after many years of continuous repression and brainwashing, we forgot that we even have an inner voice, and stopped paying attention to it altogether.
 We became soulless automatons, following a predetermined path that was handed down to us from others.

 Now, whenever a problem or new challenge appears in our journey of life, we find it immensely difficult to deal with it, because we can’t spontaneously respond to the situations or circumstances we found ourselves in.
 As we are, we feel unimportant, inadequate, insecure, lacking the confidence needed to deal with any issue that we happen to face.
 Unable to trust ourselves, we feel convinced that all our efforts are going to end up in failure, and we fear failure like nothing else, because we have been conditioned to think that to fail means that we are a failure ourselves.

 Our self-doubt is tremendously limiting our freedom and is filling our psyche with fear and anxiety, and unless we learn how to deal it and trust ourselves, we will not be able to live happy and free.
 But how can one achieve to do so?
 Here are a few simple yet powerful tips that might do wonders to help you overcome self-doubt, start listening to your inner voice and eventually trust yourself.